dmeyers83/Text-Info-Systems-Project/README.md

 <img src="./static/RRDirectory.PNG">

 - main.py: This is the main python application that runs the flask website and calls the reverseresume class which contains the majority of the business logic.
-PCA was also implemented in this file. [add more]
+PCA was also implemented in this file.
-- reverseresume.py:  This python file class contains the code used to scrape Indeed.com and implementes the various gensim text models to run text rank and LDA.  [add more]
+- reverseresume.py:  This python file class contains the code used to scrape Indeed.com and implementes the various gensim text models to run text rank and LDA.
 - templates dir:  This directory contains the html and javascript files used to render to search landing page and the results.
 - browser dir:  This directory contains chrome drivers for linux, windows and mac operating systems.
 - static dir:  This directory contains static html and image files.